Idiotischer/Blender/README.md

 ## A SMALL INSTALLATION GUIDE CAN BE FOUND HERE

-1. Please use the following JVM Flags
+1. Please use the following JVM Flags (for now you can leave most of them out except for the sun.misc ones)
 ```
 -Djdk.attach.allowAttachSelf=true
 --add-opens=java.base/java.lang=ALL-UNNAMED